liquidctl/liquidctl/README.md

 You can follow either or both of the guides below to automatically configure your devices during login or after waking from sleep.
 The guides are hosted on tonymacx86:

 - [This guide](https://www.tonymacx86.com/threads/gigabyte-z490-vision-d-thunderbolt-3-i5-10400-amd-rx-580.298642/post-2138475) is for controllers that lose their state during sleep (e.g. Gigabyte RGB Fusion 2.0) and need to be reinitialized after wake-from-sleep.
 This guide uses _Automator_ to initialize supported devices at login, and _sleepwatcher_ to initialize supported devices after wake-from-sleep.
-- [This guide](https://www.tonymacx86.com/threads/asus-z690-proart-creator-wifi-thunderbolt-4-i7-12700k-amd-rx-6800-xt.318311/post-2306524) is for controllers that do not lose their state during sleep (e.g. Asus Aura LED).
+- [This guide](https://www.tonymacx86.com/threads/asus-z690-proart-creator-wifi-thunderbolt-4-i7-12700k-amd-rx-6800-xt.318311/post-2306524) is for controllers that do not lose their state during sleep (e.g. ASUS Aura LED).
 This driver uses the _launchctl_ method to initialize supported devices at login.

 ## Troubleshooting